Impact of COMT

 ONGENTYS is contraindicated in patients with:

-Patients treated with dopaminergic medications and medications that increase levodopa exposure, including ONGENTYS, have reported falling asleep while engaged in activities of daily living, including the operation of motor vehicles, which sometimes has resulted in accidents.
-If a patient develops daytime sleepiness or somnolence, consider discontinuing ONGENTYS or adjusting other dopaminergic or sedating medications and advise patients to avoid driving and other potentially dangerous activities.
+Falling Asleep During Activities of Daily Living and Somnolence - Patients have reported falling asleep while engaged in activities of daily living, including driving, which may result in accidents.
+Consider discontinuing ONGENTYS or adjusting other dopaminergic/sedating medications.
+Advise patients to avoid driving and other potentially dangerous activities.

-Monitor patients for hypotension and advise patients about the risk for syncope.
-If these adverse reactions occur, consider discontinuing ONGENTYS or adjusting the dosage of other medications that can lower blood pressure.
+Hypotension/Syncope - Monitor patients for hypotension and advise patients about the risk for syncope.
+If necessary, consider discontinuing ONGENTYS or adjusting the dosage of other medications that can lower blood pressure.

-Consider stopping ONGENTYS if hallucinations or psychotic-like behaviors occur.
+Hallucinations and Psychosis - Consider stopping ONGENTYS if these occur.
 Patients with a major psychotic disorder should ordinarily not be treated with ONGENTYS.

-Patients may experience intense urges (eg, gambling, sexual, spending money, binge eating) and the inability to control them.
-It is important for prescribers to specifically ask patients or their caregivers about the development of new or increased urges.
+Impulse Control/Compulsive Disorders - Patients may experience intense urges (eg, gambling, sexual, spending money, binge eating) and the inability to control them.
+It is important for prescribers to ask about the development of new or increased urges.
+Monitor for occurrence of intense urges and consider discontinuing ONGENTYS if they occur.

-A symptom complex resembling neuroleptic malignant syndrome (elevated temperature, muscular rigidity, altered consciousness, and autonomic instability) has been reported in association with rapid dose reduction or withdrawal of drugs that increase central dopaminergic tone.
-There were no reports of neuroleptic malignant syndrome in ONGENTYS controlled clinical studies.
-When discontinuing ONGENTYS, monitor patients and consider adjustment of other dopaminergic therapies as needed.
+Withdrawal-Emergent Hyperpyrexia and Confusion - A symptom complex resembling neuroleptic malignant syndrome can develop with rapid dose reduction or withdrawal of drugs that increase central dopaminergic tone.
+When discontinuing ONGENTYS, monitor patients and consider adjustment of dopaminergic therapies as needed.

 The most common adverse reactions (incidence at least 4% and greater than placebo) were dyskinesia, constipation, blood creatine kinase increased, hypotension/syncope, and weight decreased.